futoin/specs/draft/ftn8_security_concept.md

 ### 2.3.2.
 Service to AuthService registration

-It's assumed that one of Message Authentication Code approaches are used requiring a preshared secret and secure updates of that.
+It's assumed that one of Message Authentication Code approaches used requires a preshared secret and secure updates of that.

 Initial manual registration: